memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 pub static __RESET_VECTOR: fn() -> ! = reset_handler;
 ```

 This line defines a symbol called `__RESET_VECTOR` at static scope.
-The type of this symbol is `fn() -> !`, which is a pointer to a function that never returns, or that "diverges".
+The type of this symbol is `fn() -> !`, which is a pointer to a function that takes no arguments and that never returns, or that "diverges".
 The value of this symbol is `reset_handler`, which is the name of a function in our program.
 Functions are a first class items in Rust (similar to Python), so we can use the names of functions as a value that represents a function pointer.

 ```rust
 #[no_mangle]